 DEET is the active ingredient in the most successful & popular insect repellents and is HIGHLY flammable, especially in concentrated form.
 Products such as Deep Woods Off contain about 26% DEET, which is the most you can buy over the counter.
 However, 100% DEET spray is available on the Internet.

 The best advice is to spray the product ONLY on skin and never on clothes.
 Since full strength DEET is highly flammable, if an individual exposed to the hazard of electric arc or garment ignition sprayed his or her clothing and there were an accident, there is a significant risk that the clothing will ignite and continue to burn.
 In this scenario the DEET is serving as a fuel source.

 Any insect repellent should be applied to the skin only and not to flame resistant garments.

-Derek Sang has been involved with the Flame Resistant Clothing market from the service, manufacturing and garment sides for over 15 years.Read Full Bio
+Derek has been involved with the Flame Resistant Clothing industry in a variety of roles from the service, manufacturing and garment sides of the business for over 20 years.Read Full Bio

 In her current position as Bulwark’s Technical Manager, Denise is responsible for the evaluation of new fabrics and related technologies, representing Bulwark on pertinent NFPA and ASTM technical committees.Read Full Bio